-You can upload High Dynamic Range (HDR) video content to YouTube.
-HDR videos show higher contrast and more colors than standard digital video.
+You can upload High Dynamic Range (HDR) videos to YouTube.
+HDR videos show higher contrast with more colors than standard digital video.

-Viewers can watch HDR videos on an HDR TV.
+Viewers can watch HDR videos on compatible mobile devices and HDR TVs.
 They can also stream HDR videos using Chromecast Ultra to an HDR TV.
-Viewers can confirm HDR playback when a video is played if they see an "HDR" badge along with player controls.
+Viewers will see "HDR" after each quality option in the video player (for example, 1080p HDR).

 Viewers watching on non-HDR devices will see the video as a standard dynamic range (SDR) video.